slexisvn/query_engine/docs/04-execution/31-vectorized-execution.md

 ## Why the cliff did not appear

 The cache argument is not wrong; the benchmark is a single sequential pass over one 8-byte column.
-A modern prefetcher handles that perfectly at any size, so a 32 MB column streams as fast as a 16 KB one, and the larger chunk wins by paying the fixed cost fewer times.
+Sequential access can benefit from hardware prefetching, while larger chunks pay fixed costs fewer times.
+That is a plausible explanation for these measurements; the timing table alone does not isolate cache misses or prefetch behavior.

-The cliff appears when an operator makes **more than one pass** over the same chunk, or touches several columns at once.
+Cache pressure can become more visible when an operator makes **more than one pass** over a chunk or touches several columns at once.
 Then the working set has to survive from one pass to the next, and a chunk that does not fit in cache is re-fetched from memory each time. [`_executeAnd`](../../src/execution/operators/filter.ts) is a two-pass operator of exactly that kind: it evaluates the left predicate over the whole chunk, then the right one, then intersects the two selection vectors. [`materializeEvals`](../../src/execution/operators/window.ts) builds one array per window input and then [`partitionsOf`](../../src/execution/operators/window.ts) and `sortedPartition` walk those arrays again.
 And the hash join's build partitions rows into sixteen buckets, so the write stream is sixteen cursors instead of one.

-So the honest version of the claim is: **2,048 is where the per-chunk overhead has gone away, and it is small enough that a multi-pass operator's working set still fits in cache.** The first half of that is measurable in a microbenchmark.
-The second half is insurance against operators the microbenchmark does not exercise, and buying it costs about 30 percent on the operators that would not have needed it.
+The supported conclusion is narrower: **2,048 amortizes much of the fixed overhead in this experiment and limits batch size.** Whether a working set fits in cache depends on the operator, live columns, data representation, and hardware.
+This benchmark does not establish a universally best chunk size.

 There is one more consideration that no benchmark shows.
 A chunk is the unit of latency: a streaming query cannot emit its first row until the first chunk is complete, and [`ResultSink`](../../src/execution/result-sink.ts) queues at most `sinkQueueCapacity` — eight — chunks of backpressure.
 Bigger chunks mean coarser scheduling and later first rows.